SwordLSL/Fart-Texture-Pack/README.md

 ## Credits

-Original textures by SwordL#7867
+Original textures by swordl

-Altered textures by SwordL#7867, originals by Mojang/Minecraft/Microsoft
+Altered textures by swordl, originals by Mojang/Minecraft/Microsoft

-PNG compression assistance from sudofox#0001, who also made the CPVP fork (https://github.com/sudofox/fartpack/)
+PNG compression assistance from sudofox, who also made the CPVP fork (https://github.com/sudofox/fartpack/)

-German translation by Pudding#6145
+German translation by pudding6145

-French translation by UsagiK#2631
+French translation by usagik

 ---